 The variables that determine the energy that a spinning drum holds at a given RPM are: mass, material density, diameter, and length.
 Given those variables you can calculate the required wall thickness.
 You've specified mass and length, and I'll assume that you're using steel.
 Holding mass, length, and speed constant the rotational energy storage will increase with increasing diameter.

-Examples - for a bare steel tube (no end caps or impactors):
+Examples - for a bare steel tube 15 cm long (no end caps or impactors):

 If your primary design consideration is greatest energy storage, make the drum as large in diameter as is practical for your overall design.